jonalo1110/sports-shuttle-prototype/README.md

 # SportsShuttle – Pasenger App

 A mobile transportation platform for parents to securely connect with trusted drivers from youth sports clubs, helping their kids get to practices and games safely.
 Designed and prototyped in **Figma** using **UI/UX principles** (minimalist layouts + accessibility-focused design).
-The Driver App streamlines ride management by enabling drivers to view booking requests, manage active rides, and communicate with families.
+The Passenger App streamlines ride management by enabling booking requests, ride history, and communicate with drivers.

 ---